Daniel Guérin: Early life

 Daniel Guérin was born in 1904 in Paris, France to a wealthy family.
 In 1921 he enrolled in The Institute of Political Sciences, or Sciences Po, an elite French university, although he quickly became dissatisfied with his experiences there and dropped out by 1925.
 He felt distinctly out of place among the throngs of ambitious young students and did not enjoy the academics; he wrote in his Autobiographie de jeunesse: D’une dissidence sexuelle au socialisme, "For me, studies are idiocies that make life hardly worth living."
 Despite his indifference for studying, he was a talented writer from a young age.
 Future Nobel Prize winner François Mauriac said that Guérin’s poetry, published in a short book, was evidence of an "exceptional gift."
 The novelist Colette Audry remarked that his work showed the "birth of a true poet."

 Guérin was bisexual.
-His relationship with his sexuality was defined in part by his relationship with his father, who was also not heterosexual.
 Guérin recalled that he told his father he "preferred" boys shortly after a trip to Greece, to which his father responded by crying and saying to him, "So do I."